 |Next||Previous||Feedback||Ron's Blog||Index||Tellout Home|

 Early Roman emperors like the first emperor Augustus refused to be deified or to be called gods.
 Later, it was felt to be politically useful, and they soon started believing they were actually gods.
-To reinforce this idea the people were then required to burn incense to the bust of the emperor and say, "Caesar is Lord" as a test of loyalty.
+To reinforce this idea the people were then required to burn a pinch of incense to the bust of the emperor and say, "Caesar is Lord" as a test of loyalty.
 This became a unifying principle in the Roman Empire.
-But it was also an easy way to discover who were the Christians in the towns and villages for whom only Jesus was Lord.
+But it was also a simple and easy way to discover who were the Christians in the towns and villages for whom only Jesus was Lord because they would refuse to do this.